Top To Bottom Spring Fishing Tips To Catch You More Bass

 Moving lures such as crankbaits and spinnerbaits are typically the go-to choice for bass fishing during the spring season.
 However, when the water temperature lingers below 60 degrees and during cold-front situations later in the spring, bass prefer slower presentations.
 While soft plastics or jigs work well in these situations, you can still catch bass on hard plastic lures throughout all phases of spring weather and water conditions.
 By adjusting your presentation and experimenting with different lures, you can increase your chances of success and make the most out of your spring fishing trips.

 Banging The Bottom

-For the slowest presentation when spring fishing in water below 60 degrees you can drag a jig and plastic chunk or craw along the bottom, but you can also keep in contact with the bottom retrieving a medium-diving crankbait in crawfish colors at a steady pace.
+For the slowest presentation when spring fishing in water below 60 degrees you can drag a jig and plastic craw along the bottom, but you can also keep in contact with the bottom retrieving a medium-diving crankbait in crawfish colors at a steady pace.
 Weighting the crankbait with adhesive lead strips or tape will help keep the crankbait close to the bottom even when the lure is paused for a couple of seconds after banging it off rocks.

 Slowly crank the weighted crankbait along the bottom so it bangs into rocks and kicks up silt, similar to a crawfish scurrying along the bottom.
 Your retrieve should vary depending on the rocks you are targeting.
 If you are fishing chunk rocks, run the crankbait at a steady pace along the rocks.
 However if the area has occasional rock piles, stop the lure when it hits those rocks.